ghiridhars/go-example/README.md

 Got into the basics of types of variables - string and int - their variations.
 Also how we can manage memory using bit types and the ranges of numbers.

+### THIRD lesson
+Understood the basics of printing and formatting in different varieties offered by GO

+### FOURTH lesson
+Arrays and slices.
+Basics on how to declare.
+How to slice it with and without ranges involved to manipulate the array

+### FIFTH lesson

 ## Reference

 **YOUTUBE**